Welcome to Year 4

 -Within art, we will be exploring an artist called Helen Frankenthaler a U.S Abstract Artist who focuses on colour bleeding and blending techniques.
 We will explore this style of art work and link this with other topics.
 We will also explore artists called Monet and Klee and compare their work with Frankenthaler.

 - In DT, we will continue with our weekly baking sessions.
 So far this term, we have baked Viking bread, Brazilian biscuits and Tudor Biscuits.
-We will be now exploring a different type of pastry, meal preparations and develop onto making a full hot meal and cake baking.
+We will be now exploring a different type of pastry and create a basic nutritious meal (linked with PSHCE).

 -In PSHCE, we will continue to complete weekly verbal sessions to develop our understanding of different friendship situations, developing and creating personal aspirations and exploring growth and changes to our bodies.